somsubhro/somsubhro.github.io/README.md

 I am (re)learning to `code`

+My favorite .zshrc theme is `gnzh` when using default color space on macOS terminal.exe.
+If I am using Solarized color present on iTerm2, then my favorite theme is `agnoster`

 ### Struggles

 My struggles should make a longer list than my achievements or contributions.
 I struggled with `homebrew` on `zsh` shell.
 I struggled with exiting running processes from macOS terminals.
 I struggled with getting out of the `nano` prompt on terminal.
 I have struggled with (nearly wrestled with) getting Jekyll to work to publish static website on Github Pages (hence this).
 I still struggle with any kind of javascript.
 I struggled with finding the 🤷‍♂️ emoji.
 I struggle with the internet.
 But I am getting there, hang tight!